AngelMunoz/DRPTranslator/README.md

+# **NOTICE**
+Since version 1.2.0 This library requires you to use **node 6+**
+### Update
+while I haven't had any time to work on this, I plan to start Soon(ish) with the version 2 of this library which means it will be rewritten from scratch and I hope to include many options more, this is a package I develop on my free time so if you think you can help me on this feel free to do so!
 # Hello everyone!
 Welcome to DNA-RNA-Protein Translator or if you may drptranslator I have a very bad problem of naming but don't let that stop you!